Peyton Place (film): Plot

 At the Labor Day parade, Rodney and Betty make up and go skinny dipping; nearby, Allison and Norman are also swimming, wearing bathing suits.
 When Marion and Charles Partridge see a naked couple, they believe it is Allison and Norman and tell Connie.
 During an ensuing argument with Allison, Connie angrily blurts out that Allison is illegitimate, the result of an affair she had with Allison's still living and already-married father.
 Upset, Allison runs upstairs, only to find that Nellie, distraught over Lucas, has committed suicide.
-Some time later, Rodney and Betty elope, infuriating Rodney's father, while Allison leaves home for New York City.
+Some time later, Rodney and Betty elope, infuriating Rodney's father, who nevertheless offers his son a job at the mill.
+Bitter at her mother, Allison leaves home for New York City.

 When World War II breaks out, many of Peyton Place's young men enlist.
 When Rodney is killed in action, his bereaved father finally accepts Betty as family after she explains she only acted racy to attract Rodney.
 During Christmas 1942, Connie visits Rossi and admits her affair.
 Rossi still wants to marry her.

 A drunken Lucas returns to town and attempts to rape Selena again.
 She bludgeons him to death in self-defense, then she and her younger brother, Joey, hide the body.
-After Easter 1943, Selena breaks down and tells Connie that she killed Lucas, who reports her to the police.
-Selena is arrested and tried.
+After Easter 1943, Selena breaks down and tells Connie that she killed Lucas.
+After Connie reports Selena to the police, Selena is arrested and tried.
 Allison returns for the trial, as does Norman.
 The truth about Selena killing Lucas in self-defense, his physical and sexual abuse, and Dr. Swain's false medical report all come to light.
 Dr. Swain openly berates the townspeople for their constant vicious gossip and rumors.
 Selena is acquitted and the town sympathetically reaches out to her; she and Ted are free to marry.
 Allison approaches Connie, wanting to reconcile; Norman is welcomed into the house.